-Included in the shares outstanding and weighted average shares outstanding as presented in the pro forma combined financial statements are an aggregate of 18,196,526 combined company shares issued to Legacy SpringBig stockholders and 1,310,000 shares of common stock issued to the PIPE Investors, plus 31,356 shares paid to the certain PIPE Investors pursuant to the convertible notes with certain PIPE Investors and 4,000,000 Tuatara founders shares which are net of the 1,000,000 Sponsor Forfeited Shares.
-The Contingent Shares have not been included, as these have been deemed financial instruments to be issued upon the occurrence of contingent earn out provisions.
-The Contingent Shares will be accounted for under ASC Topic 815-40, "Derivatives and Hedging", pursuant to which the Contingent Shares are considered to be indexed to the Company's own stock and therefore will be classified as equity instruments.
+Included in the shares outstanding and weighted average shares outstanding as presented in the pro forma combined financial statements are an aggregate of 18,196,526 combined company shares issued to SpringBig stockholders and 1,310,000 shares of common stock issued to the PIPE Investors, plus 31,356 shares paid to the certain PIPE Investors pursuant to the convertible notes with certain PIPE Investors and 3,000,000 Tuatara founders shares which are net of the 1,000,000 of Sponsor Contingent Shares that were placed in escrow and the 1,000,000 Sponsor Forfeited Shares.
+The Sponsor Contingent Shares and the Contingent Shares have not been included, as these have been deemed financial instruments to be issued upon the occurrence of contingent earn out provisions.
+The Sponsor Contingent Shares and Contingent Shares will be accounted for under ASC Topic 815-40, "Derivatives and Hedging", pursuant to which the Sponsor Contingent Shares and Contingent Shares are considered to be indexed to the Company's own stock and therefore will be classified as equity instruments.

 The following presents the calculation of basic and diluted weighted average shares outstanding.
-The computation of diluted loss per share excludes the effect of warrants to purchase 16,586,980 shares to be issued because the inclusion of any of these securities would be anti-dilutive.
+The computation of diluted loss per share excludes the effect of warrants to purchase 12,376,194 shares to be issued because the inclusion of any of these securities would be anti-dilutive.

-Pro Forma Combined Weighted average shares calculations, basic and diluted Tuatara's public shares 1,752,388 Tuatara initial stockholders 4,000,000 Subscription investors 1,341,356 Legacy SpringBig stockholders (1) 18,196,526 Weighted average shares outstanding - basic and diluted 25,290,270 Percentage of shares owned by Legacy SpringBig stockholders 72.0% Percentage of shares owned by Tuatara holders 22.7% Percentage of shares owned by subscription investors (1) 5.3%
+Weighted average shares calculation, basic and diluted

+Tuatara public shares 1,752,388 Tuatara founder shares 3,000,000 Subscription investors 1,341,356 Combined company shares issued in business combination 18,196,526 Weighted average shares outstanding 24,290,270 Percent of shares owned by SpringBig shareholders 74.9% Percent of shares owned by Tuatara holders 19.6% Percent of shares owned by subscription investors (1) 5.5%

-(1) Of the shares owned by the subscription investors, 600,000 shares are attributable to affiliates of Tuatara and 10,000 shares are attributable to affiliates of Legacy SpringBig.
+(1) Of the shares owned by the subscription investors, 600,000 shares are attributable to affiliates of Tuatara and 10,000 shares are attributable to affiliates of SpringBig.

-UNAUDITED CONDENSED COMBINED PRO FORMA BALANCE SHEET AS OF DECEMBER 31, 2021 (in thousands)
+UNAUDITED CONDENSED COMBINED PRO FORMA BALANCE SHEET AS OF MARCH 31, 2022 (in in thousands)